Blog/Operations

 • You notice items consistently stored in the wrong location

-• The features you need in inventory software include hierarchical location management — nested locations that mirror your physical layout, so the system matches reality.
+The features you need in inventory software include hierarchical location management — nested locations that mirror your physical layout, so the system matches reality.

-Get your locations into software
+Get your locations into software#

 Setting up bin locations in a spreadsheet works for a while.
-But when you need to track stock across multiple locations, run cycle counts by zone, or let your team scan bins with their phones, you need proper warehouse inventory software.
+But when you need to track stock across multiple locations, mirror your physical layout with nested zones and bins, and give your team a mobile app on the floor, you need proper warehouse inventory software.

 Ready to try